My Laptop Keeps Freezing And Not Responding Windows 7 (Fixed)

 Free Up Disk Space On C Drive

-If your C drive does not have much space anymore, you can uninstall some unimportant programs or data from it.
+If your C drive has no space, you can uninstall some unimportant programs or data from it.
 Otherwise, you can add more space with the Mini Partition Wizard.

 Force A Restart

-If you can’t access the task manager, you have to restart your laptop.
+If you can’t access the task manager, restart your laptop.
 If the display is locked completely, you can restart your system manually by tapping and holding down the Power key until it shuts down.

 HP Laptop